DebasisPaul/EntityFrameworkTutorialwithASP.NETMVC/README.md

 ### SOS Part-1 (Build Started)
 ---
 -  Create Blazor Web Assembly Solution
 -  Create Rest ful Web Api Project
 -  Create Entities Related C# Clases.
 This is way the classes that represent out database entities will resign.
 -  Entity Relatioship Diagram Link [Visit Here](https://lucid.app/lucidchart/969fa12e-1cb2-49bf-9e2d-3a89accc11ab/edit?viewport_loc=-65%2C-11%2C1707%2C872%2C0_0&invitationId=inv_534ffb26-27c6-4037-99ad-da8d6e9f0aa2#)
 -  Using  ef7 to generate a database for our shopping cart application.
 The classes that we've just crated representing our entities will be used by ef7 to generate the corresponding database table within the database the ef7 create for us.
 -  Insall Nuget Packages, `EntityFrameworkCore.SqlServer` `EntityFrameworkCore.Tools` for running migrations within visual studio.
--  Configuring Connection String
+-  Configuring Connection String in order to connect the application with the database that to create using ef7 code first migrations.
--  Create Database Context
+-  Create Database Context Class.
 -  OnModelCreating Method Overriding
 -  Using Entity Framework Core DbSet Generic Type
 -  Register ShopOnlineDbContext class for Dependency Injection
 -  Generate To Migration Using EF Core
--  update-database
+-  To run migration type update-database Command in PM console Window.
--  Check SSMS 19 Prev.
+-  Check SSMS 19 Prev 2.

 ### SOS Part-2
 ---